jewelshkjony/JewelMaven/README.md

 # JewelMaven
-A repository to store custom & deprecated libraries.
+A repository to store custom, modified & deprecated libraries.